Ten Point Lodge, LLC is the Minnesota outfitter determined to wed

 In 2016 the last twenty eight acres on the south farm will undergo timber stand improvement work.
 Then the second phase of invasive removal will start as second growth invasives need to be treated.
 In 2017 a thinning process will begin to cut out the nurse trees, white ash, and release the Red, White and Burr Oaks.
 This work has created a remarkable effect on the number of deer and turkey on the property.
 It can only get better.

-In 2020 twenty more acres of Prairie Grass are being added.
+In 2021 fifteen more acres of Prairie Grass are being added.
 Additions of an acre of Chestnut, Chinkapin Oak, Northern Pecan and Red Cedar.are also being added.